Sodaware/bter-api.el/README.md

      *more pairs*)
 ```

-#### bter-api-get-market-details *market*
+#### bter-api-get-market-info *market*

-Get the market details for MARKET.
-Returns an alist containing details for
+Get the market fees, minimum amounts and decimal places for MARKET.
+Returns an
-*MARKET* in the same format as `bter-api-get-all-market-info`.
+alist containing details for *MARKET* in the same format as
+`bter-api-get-all-market-info`.

 ```el
 (bter-api-get-market-info "btc_usd")